 Wojciech Wysocki, Maria Sklodowska-Curie Memorial Institute Of Oncology, Kracow, Poland

-Participants are invited to attend the sessions live:
+Participants are invited to take advantage of the available materials as follows:

-Questions can be sent to our experts BEFORE, DURING and AFTER the live sessions.
-Questions received before and during the session, will be answered during the session directly!
+Questions can be sent directly to our experts BEFORE, DURING and AFTER the live sessions.
+Questions received before and during the scheduled e-sessions will be answered during the live session!
 Questions received after the sessions will be answered by email.

-Registration to this site is free of charge but required in order to allow us to provide a high-quality personalised service.
+Registration to this site is free of charge but highly recommended in order to allow us to provide a high-quality personalised service.
 Your registration will allow us to:

 - Provide your CME accreditation and certificates

-- Inform you automatically on the next live sessions
+- Inform you automatically about the next live sessions;

 - If you have forgotten your personal password, you can retrieve it both here and in the login tab.